Soccer-Everton have no reason to fear Liverpool, says Koeman

 "In my opinion the Ireland manager in this instance was not protecting the player.
 I spoke to James, he needs to take responsibility...
 It is not the first time."

-Merseyside derbies are often feisty clashes but Koeman called for cool heads this time.
+"James last played for his country on October 9, 2016 - almost half a year ago.
+Since that time he has been totally under Everton's supervision.
+James is diligent and conscientious in his professional preparation."

-"The players by themselves need to control and focus on the game plan.
-Do not make stupid fouls and control your reactions.
-That's up to the player," the Dutchman said.
+Koeman hit back on twitter, saying: "James McCarthy began his pre-season three and a half weeks after Ireland were knocked out of the Euros.
+From the master tactician."

-Everton will be without France midfielder Morgan Schneiderlin, Argentine defender Ramiro Funes Mori and Ireland right back Seamus Coleman after the trio suffered injuries on international duty.
+Everton will also be without France midfielder Morgan Schneiderlin, Argentina defender Ramiro Funes Mori and Ireland right back Seamus Coleman for the Anfield game because of injuries suffered on international duty.
 (Reporting by Shravanth Vijayakumar in Bengaluru, editing by Ed Osmond)